GeorgePh0/House-Blog/README.md

 I was unable to get it to work but I came across UpdateView with Django and fixed the issue by implementing that instead.

 ## Deployment

+### ElephantSQL

+An external database was created in ElephantSQL using the following steps:

+1. Log in to ElephantSQL and select 'Create New Instance'.
+2. Select a plan, input your details and review.
+3. Once created, use the copy icon to copy the DATABASE_URL

+### Cloudinary

+Cloudinary was used to store static and media files:

+1. Log in to Cloudinary
+2. Copy your CLOUDINARY_URL

+### Before Deployment

+Important things to do before deployment:

+1. The requirements for the project were added to a requirements.txt using the command 'pip3 freeze > requirements.txt' in the terminal.
+2. Inside .gitignore file, include env.py to ensure sensitive information is not pushed to GitHub.
+3. In settings.py, set 'DEBUG = False' to prevent verbose error pages and Django serving static files itself instead of replying on Cloudinary.
+4. in settings.py, link SECRET_KEY to the env.py file where the secret key is defined.

+### Heroku

+Heroku is where the app will be deployed to.
+Follow these steps:

+1. Log in to Heroku and select 'Create New App'
+2. Create a unique name for your app and select your location.
+3. Open the settings tab, go to the 'Reveal Config Vars' and set the Config Vars for deployment.

+Config Vars for deployment:

+- DATABASE_URL
+- SECRET_KEY
+- CLOUDINARY_URL

+4. Select the Deploy tab and connect your github repo to this if you have not done already.
+5. Scroll to the bottom of the deploy tab and 'Deploy Branch'.
+6. Click 'View' to open the deployed app.

+### Forking

+1. Inside the GitHub repo, click on 'Fork' and then 'Create a Fork'.
+2. Change the name and description of the fork.
+3. Then copy only the main branch or all branches.
+4. 'Create a Fork' and a new repo will appear in your GitHub.

+### Cloning

+1. Inside the GitHub repository, click 'Code' and copy the link provided.
+2. Open git bash and change the working directory to the location you want.
+3. Then use 'git clone' and paste the link.
+All done.

 ## Credits